DLR-VF/TAPAS/README.md

 ## Download
 [Here](https://github.com/orgs/DLR-VF/packages?repo_name=TAPAS).
-The tapas-<version>-all.jar is a fat jar with all dependencies included.
-The tapas-<version>.jar only contains the compiled TAPAS code without dependencies.
+The tapas-x.y.z-all.jar is a fat jar with all dependencies included.
+The tapas-x.y.z.jar only contains the compiled TAPAS code without dependencies.

 ## Install